 - the 85% blue blockers expectedly let through more blue light from 400 – 550nm

 Buy T’aime blue light blocking glasses from their online store.

 after contacting T’aime to obtain their spectral transmission data, they offered to send their Dinodon blue light filter glasses which block 97% of blue light.
-I received them on September 4.
+See their review here.